mortie/scar/README.md

 This reference implementation supports the pax format and the GNU extensions.
 The tar body includes the end of archive indicator, which is two 512-byte blocks of zeroes.

-The implementation _may_ create a seek point before any header block.
+The implementation _may_ create a checkpoint before any header block.
-The implementation _must not_ create a seek point at any location in the tar body other than right before a header block.
+The implementation _must not_ create a checkpoint at any location in the tar body other than right before a header block.

 ### The SCAR-INDEX section